 - Draft beer

-Your liquor cost is a blended average of the costs of all the different products sold within a given category.
+Your liquor cost is a blended average of the prices of all the different products sold within a given category.
 For example, Coors often has a lower cost than the Sierra Nevada.
 Therefore, if you sell more Sierra Nevada than Coors in a week, your liquor cost will be higher, than if you sold more Coors than the Sierra Nevada.

-Liquor Cost Control Techniques that would Significantly Reduce your Restaurant Costs
+Liquor Cost Control Techniques

+As a restaurant or bar owner, now you may ask, “How to control beverage (liquor) cost.”
+After all, the liquor cost control techniques which you implement will have a direct effect on your profitability.
 Boost your restaurant business by following these simple steps which will help you to reduce your liquor cost.